Having nitrates in urine is normal and not harmful. However, having nitrites in your urine could mean you have an infection.

 - if you have symptoms of a UTI, like painful urination

 - if you have blood in your urine or other urinary problems

 - to monitor an existing kidney condition

-There are several steps to analyze urine in a urinalysis:
+There are several steps taken to analyze urine in a urinalysis:

-- First, your doctor will visually inspect the urine to look for cloudiness — cloudy, red, or brown-colored urine usually means there’s an infection.
+- First, your urine will be visually inspected for cloudiness — cloudy, red, or brown-colored urine usually means there’s an infection.

 - Second, a dipstick (a thin stick with strips of chemicals) is used to check for a variety of factors, such as the pH, and the presence of protein, white blood cells, or nitrites.
 A dipstick test can be done immediately after the sample is taken.